 Your San Francisco itinerary should include some of the city’s classic culinary dishes, drinks, and snacks.
 Not sure where to start?
 For starters, wind down a windy San Francisco day near Fisherman’s Wharf at the Buena Vista Cafe, located at the terminus of the Powell-Hyde Street cable car line.

-This corner spot’s allure is not just good food and fast service, but also the friendly crowd.
-On an average day, the old school charm of Buena Vista draws in the thirsty and hungry visitors who fill it to the brim.
+This corner spot’s allure is not just good food and fast service, but also a friendly crowd.
+On an average day, the old-school charm of Buena Vista draws in thirsty and hungry visitors who fill it to the brim.
 It can be loud and noisy, this isn’t the spot for quiet conversation.
 Don’t get put off if a stranger takes an empty seat at your table – patrons grab a seat where they can find it, and that might be next to you.

 The Buena Vista lays claim to America’s first take on Irish coffee.
 People come for the restaurant’s reliable American fare but also come for the signature Irish coffee.
 Let’s take a look at the history of this cocktail and how it came to be a part of mixology history.

 Fun fact: Did you know that the loyal Andy Garcia in the 1994 movie “When a Man Loves a Woman” picks up the beautiful Meg Ryan at the Buena Vista?